JohnSasser/05-WorkScheduler/README.md

 # Usage

-If you are a developer and open the console immediatly upon loading the page, you will get a TypeError @ line # script.js:78.
+If you are a developer and open the console immediately upon loading the page, you will get a TypeError @ line # script.js:78.
 It is cause of an empty array without current notes saved to local storage.
 I am still in the beginning stages of my career and plan to save everything to an object in future projects.
 This was the solution that I currently understand how to solve and still was tight with my deliverable time constraint.

 # Installation